Lauriethefish/QuestPatcher/README.md

-# QuestPatcher
+# Quatcher

-QuestPatcher is a WIP GUI based mod installer for any il2cpp unity app on the Oculus Quest.
+Quatcher is a WIP GUI based mod installer for any il2cpp unity app on the Oculus Quest.
 It was originally created for modding GorillaTag.

 It should support Windows, Mac and Linux.